LimeChain/java-host-research/research/java-host-light-client-high-level-design.md

 ![Polkadot Light Client Diagram.drawio.svg](./diagrams/polkadot-light-client-diagram.svg)

+## Host Configuration

+The Host Configuration is an utility module and as the name suggests - designed to hold Host specific information that will be used by other modules.
+It can be expanded as more and more functionality is added to the Host.

+Should Host features or modules be configurable in some way by the user, the configuration parameters should be added to this module.
+These parameters can include but are not limited to client parameters that the host is launching with such as:

+- Chain ID
+- Path to custom chain specification
+- Debug mode “on” parameter that will contain more logs

 ## Network

 The light client is a mostly passive participant in the protocol.
 However, it’s an active participant in the p2p network and as such it must implement most of the networking protocols.
 A networking module is to be created which encapsulates these protocols and their accompanying methods.